jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-13.md

 But we do not therefore admit that it occupies the same space as the other.

-When the situation is changed we say that the place also is changed, although there are the same magnitude and figure as before: so that when we say that a thing is in a particular place, we mean merely that it is situated in a determinate way in respect of certain other objects; and when we add that it occupies such a space or place, we understand besides that it is of such determinate magnitude and figure as exactly to fill this space.
+When the location is changed, we say that the place also is changed, although there are the same magnitude and shape as before.

+So when we say that a thing is in a particular place, we mean merely that it is situated in a determinate way with respect to  other objects.

+When we add that it occupies such a space or place, we understand besides that it is of such determinate magnitude and shape as exactly to fill this space.